Ohohcakester/gdg-sfml-workshop/README.md

 g++ -std=c++11 *.o -o Game -L sfml/lib -lsfml-graphics -lsfml-window -lsfml-system
 ```

-Note: The game won't run if you don't put the .dll files from the sfml/bin directory into the same directory as your Game.exe (edited)
+Note: The game won't run if you don't put the .dll files from the sfml/bin directory into the same directory as your Game.exe

 ## Mac OSX